-The Village Transitional Housing Program is an Essential Life Service that providesa housing option for former Seminole County foster youth who turn 18 and “age out” of the foster care system.
-The Village assists them is accomplishing their employment and educational goals, while teaching them independent living skills and providing a range of essential services such as behavioral health services and accessing medical services.
+The Village, an IMPOWER Program, is an Essential Life Service that provides a transitional housing option and wraparound supports for Seminole County youth who are homeless, at-risk of homelessness or who turn 18 and “age out” of the foster care system.
+The Village Program provides housing, employment and education supports, teaches valuable independent living skills and offers a range of other essential services including mental health counseling, transportation, basic needs and help accessing medical services.

 The Family Stabilization Program (FSP) is a Supportive Service which entails a six-month intensive case management program that provides an array of wraparound services to stabilize Seminole County families before they descend into homelessness.
 The FSP addresses money management skills, effective family functions, emotional and mental health coping skills, employability or job security, and improving or maintaining housing.